 How geomembranes can be used for rainwater harvesting?

-Geobags may be more cost-effective in regards to the price of constructing a reservoir out of pocket and make for easier storage.
+Geobags may be more cost-effective regarding the price of constructing a reservoir out of pocket and make for more accessible storage.
 When referring to the filtration process harvested rainwater may endure, geomembrane fabrics may be manufactured with slightly less strict permeability standards to allow the proper percolation of water, while restraining any larger physical contaminants.

 Geomembrane filters have been awarded some of the fastest filtration methods currently available by employing the cleaning and filtration properties of sand and polypropylene materials.
 Geomembrane filtration products can be manufactured to fit the needs of private sectors as well as construction industries.
 After collection and storage, the use of harvested rainwater can be executed through various products geomembranes provide as well.
 Nets made of geomembrane material can be incorporated under crop soil to eliminate water waste by recycling excess moisture for future use and to aid in soil stabilization.
-Geomembranes offer the even distribution of harvested rainwater throughout areas of interest as well, while still effectively maintaining their liquid to solid separation properties.
+Geomembrane for Rainwater Harvesting offers the even distribution of harvested rainwater throughout areas of interest as well, while still effectively maintaining their liquid-to-solid separation properties.